sarahdayan/frontstuff/_posts/2021-05-17-no-utility-classes-arent-the-same-as-inline-styles.md

 Limiting what information to spend brainpower on is not laziness but self-preservation.
 Being a developer is exhausting, especially in web.
 It's okay to deliberately pass on something, to not be interested, or to decide that now isn't the right time.

 The key, however, is to be honest about it.
-Admitting you didn't (yet) go deeper into a topic to shape an informed viewpoint is a healthier reaction than making snap judgments because you think you need to have an opinion. **It also contributes to normalizing not knowing, creating a more welcoming atmosphere for beginners.**
+Admitting you didn't (yet) go deeper into a topic to shape an informed viewpoint is a healthier reaction than making snap judgments so you can claim you have an opinion. **It also participates in normalizing not knowing, which creates a welcoming atmosphere for beginners, and fights the imposter syndrome we all seem to struggle with.**

 Comparatively, this feels like a better contribution.